kennyhyun/compose-and-serve/README.md

 #### Running the container

-- `touch data/acme.json && chmod 600 data/acme.json`
+- `touch data/acme.json && chmod 600 data/acme.json` -- only for the first time
 - `docker-compse up -d` or `docker compse up -d` in the `traefik` directory.

 you will see the traefik dashbaord in `http://192.168.0.2:8080` where your server address is `192.168.0.2` and